patmorin/comp4804/fingerprinting.md

 How big do we need $N$ to be?
 If we take $N > 2Q m\log m\log k$, then the probability in the lemma becomes at most $1/Q$.
 Usually, we would take $N$ to be about as big as we could comfortably fit into a machine word $N=2^{32}$ or $N=2^{64}$.
 Here's the [whole thing in C](http://cglab.ca/~morin/teaching/4804/notes/stringmatch.c).

-# Primality Testing
+# Miller-Rabin Primality Testing

 If we want to test if a number $P$ is prime, we can use a bit of number theory.
 Write $P-1$ as $2^s d$ for integer $s$ and odd $d$.
 Now, if $P$ is prime, then for every $a\in\{1,\ldots,P-1\}$,

 * $a^d \equiv 1\pmod P$; or
 * $a^{2rd} \equiv -1 \pmod P$, for some $r\in\{0,\ldots,s-1\}$.

-On the other hand, if $P$ is not prime, then for at least half the values of $a\in\{1,\ldots,P-1\}$,
+On the other hand, if $P$ is not prime and odd, then for at least three-quarters of the values of $a\in\{1,\ldots,P-1\}$,

 * $a^d \not\equiv 1\pmod P$; or
 * $a^{2rd} \not\equiv -1 \pmod P$, for all $r\in\{0,\ldots,s-1\}$.

 So the test is easy.
 We pick a random $a$ and check if the first or second case holds.
-In the case when $P$ is not prime, we will correctly detect it with probability at least $1/2$.
-If we want to be more certain, then we can repeat the experiment $k$ times and we will correctly detect composites with probability at least $1-2^{-k}$.
+In the case when $P$ is not prime, we will correctly detect it with probability at least $3/4$.
+If we want to be more certain, then we can repeat the experiment $k$ times and we will correctly detect composites with probability at least $1-4^{-k}$ using algorithm that requires only $O(k\log P)$ arithmetic operations modulo $P$.

+Now the Rabin-Karp string-matching algorithm wants a prime chosen uniformly at random from among $\{2,\ldots,N\}$.
+We can get such a random prime by repeatedly choosing a random number in $\{2,\ldots,N\}$ and testing if that number is prime using the Miller-Rabin Algorithm.
+The Prime Number Theorem says that we can expect to find a prime after about $\ln N$ guesses.

+**Theorem:** There is a randomized algorithm that does $O(k\log^2 N)$ modular artihmetic operations of integers of maximum value $N$ and that chooses a prime number uniformly at random from $\{2,\lodts,N\}$.

+Note that we're counting modular arithmetic operations here rather than running-time because for really big values of $N$, like those used in public-key cryptography, each arithmetic operation takes more than costant time.